GutzMan/Python-Interactive-Programming/README.md

 # Python-Interactive-Programming
 Games Coded in Python

-These are projects were completed for a Rice University class, Introduction to Interactive Programming in Python.
+These projects were completed for a Rice University class, Introduction to Interactive Programming in Python.

-They make use of a library called simpleGUI.
+They make use of a library called simplegui.

 You can either view the code here or by simply following the links below and clicking the play button in the upper left corner of the screen.